Rental & Resale CO Information

 Please be advised that all owners or landlords who rent or lease any apartment, cottage, rooms or single family homes, not registered as a Rooming House or Hotel must obtain a Certificate of Occupancy and inspection prior to leasing or renting same.
-A Certificate of Occupancy is required for ALL summer,winter,online and year round rentals.
-All applications may be picked up at the Borough Municipal Building.
+A Certificate of Occupancy is required for ALL summer, winter, online and year round rentals.
+All applications may be picked up at the Borough Municipal Building or printed through the links below.
+Applications must then be either dropped off or mailed in in to the Borough with a check for the appropriate amount in order for your inspection to be scheduled.
 Failure to obtain a Certificate of Occupancy is punishable by a $1,250.00 fine and appearance in court.
-Any questions, please contact Scott or Ken at email@example.com.
+Any questions, please contact Scott or Ken at firstname.lastname@example.org.

 - Certificate of Occupancy Inspection, Sales and Rentals: Smoke Detector and Carbon Monoxide Detector Compliance Certificate